 RNLI releases latest gender pay gap figures

-Sue Barnes, People Director at the RNLI, said: ‘At the RNLI, we value the many benefits diversity brings to our organisation and we are committed to demonstrating equality for all our employees.
+Sue Barnes, People Director at the RNLI, said: ‘At the RNLI, we are committed to providing equality to all our employees and welcome diversity in our organisation.

-‘We have a formal process of grading jobs at the RNLI to ensure rigorous decisions are made on job grades and rates of pay.
+‘We have a formal process of grading jobs to ensure rigorous decisions are made on job grades and rates of pay.
 Gender pay gap data is reviewed by our Remuneration Committee and actions to address gender pay gaps form part of our annual pay review cycle.’

 As required by the national regulations, the RNLI’s report provides: